Bergama carpet

-Bergama Carpet refers to handwoven Turkish carpets, made in the Bergama district in the Izmir Province of northwest Turkey.
+Bergama Carpet refers to handwoven Turkish carpets, made in the Bergama district in the İzmir Province of northwest Turkey.
 As a market place for the surrounding villages, the name of Bergama is used as a trade name to define the provenience.

 Geographically, the Bergama district includes the regions of Kozak, Yuntağ, Yağcibedir, and Akhizar.
 Of these, the regions of Yuntağ and Yağcibedir weave carpets which are iconographically different from the Bergama Type.

 The Bergama district includes around 70-80 villages, in many of whom carpets are woven.
 The history of carpet weaving in Bergama probably dates back to the 11th century.
 Bergama carpets still exist which date from the early 15th century, and are on display in, amongst other museums, the Türk ve Islam Eserleri Müzesi, Istanbul, the Pergamon Museum, Berlin, and the Metropolitan Museum of Art, New York.

 Manufactured, "village", and "nomadic" carpets

 Bergama carpets can be divided into such as produced in manufactures for export, and carpets produced in villages or by nomads for household use, or local sale.